code-gmc/code-gmc/README.md

 *Then we've succeeded.*

 ## Open Source
+>"Built in a local church.
+Tested in weekly ministry.
+Shared freely for others to build upon."

 The core projects in this organization are freely available because healthy churches strengthen healthy communities.
 Whenever possible, these projects seek to reduce recurring costs while improving ministry effectiveness.

 Some future projects or consulting services may help support continued development, but the heart behind this work remains the same: "Equip churches with practical technology that simply works."